pykerl/elec_cap_planning/README.md

 =================

 Electricity Capacity Planning Model including air quality for the state of Georgia.
-Written in python and using the gurobipy interface, and currently in the very early stages of development.
+The model is a mixed integer linear program (MIP), and was written in python using the gurobipy interface for the Gurobi solver.
+Currently in the very early stages of development.